 (1) A bag made of cloth or other machine-washable fabric that has handles; or

-"Store" means a retail establishment that provides plastic carryout bags to its customers as a result of the sale of a product and meets either of the following requirements:
+"Store" means a retail establishment that provides plastic carryout bags to its customers and:

-(1) Has over ten thousand square feet of retail space and has a licensed pharmacy; or
+(1) Has over ten thousand square feet of retail space and a licensed pharmacy; or

-(2) Is a full-line, self-service retail store with gross annual sales of $2,000,000 or more and which sells a line of dry groceries, canned goods, nonfood items, and perishable goods.
+(2) Is a full-line, self-service retail store with gross annual sales of $2,000,000 or more that sells a line of dry groceries, canned goods, nonfood items, and perishable goods.

-§342H-B At-store recycling program; establishment; requirements. (a) The operator of a store shall establish an at-store recycling program pursuant to this chapter that provides an opportunity for a customer of the store to return clean plastic carryout bags to the store.
+§342H-B At-store plastic carryout bag recycling program; establishment; requirements. (a) The operator of a store shall establish an at-store plastic carryout bag recycling program pursuant to this part that provides an opportunity for a customer of the store to return clean plastic carryout bags to the store.

-(b) A retail establishment that does not meet the definition of a store and that provides plastic carryout bags to customers at the point of sale may also adopt an at-store recycling program as specified in this chapter.
+(c) Any retail establishment that provides plastic carryout bags to customers at the point of sale but is not required by this part to establish a program may adopt an at-store plastic carryout recycling program as specified in this chapter.

-(c) An at-store recycling program provided by the operator of a store shall include all of the following:
+(d) The at-store plastic carryout bag recycling program provided by the operator of a store shall include all of the following:

-(2) A plastic carryout bag collection bin shall be placed at each store and shall be visible, easily accessible to the consumer, and clearly marked that the collection bin is available for the purpose of collecting and recycling plastic carryout bags;
+(2) A plastic carryout bag collection bin shall be placed at each store and shall be visible, easily accessible to the consumer, and clearly marked with the information that the bin is available for the purpose of collecting and recycling plastic carryout bags;

-(3) The store shall maintain records describing the collection, transport, and recycling of plastic carryout bags collected for a minimum of three years and shall make the records available to the director, upon request, to demonstrate compliance with this chapter; and
+(3) The store shall maintain records describing the collection, transport, and recycling of plastic carryout bags under the program for a minimum of three years, and shall make the records available to the director upon request to demonstrate compliance with this chapter; and

 §342H-C Conflict with other laws. (a) Unless expressly authorized by this part, a county or other public agency shall not adopt, implement, or enforce any ordinance, resolution, regulation, or rule that:

-(1) Requires a store that is in compliance with this chapter to collect, transport, or recycle plastic carryout bags;
+(1) Requires a store that is in compliance with this part to collect, transport, or recycle plastic carryout bags;

-(2) Imposes a plastic carryout bag fee upon a store that is in compliance with this chapter; or
+(2) Imposes a plastic carryout bag ban or fee upon a store that is in compliance with this part; or

-(b) This section shall not prohibit the adoption, implementation, or enforcement of any local ordinance, resolution, regulation, or rule governing curbside or drop off recycling programs operated by, or pursuant to a contract with, a county or other public agency, including any action relating to fees for these programs.
+(b) This section shall not prohibit the adoption, implementation, or enforcement of any ordinance, resolution, regulation, or rule governing curbside or drop off recycling programs operated by or pursuant to a contract with a county or other public agency, or fees for these programs.

 (c) This section shall not affect any contract, franchise, permit, license, or other arrangement regarding the collection or recycling of solid waste or household hazardous waste.

-§342H-E Administrative penalties.
-In addition to any other civil or judicial remedy provided by this part or by rules adopted under this part, the director is authorized to impose by order the following administrative penalties:
+§342H-D Administrative penalties.
+In addition to any other civil or judicial remedy provided by this part or by rules adopted under this part, the director of health may impose by order the following administrative penalties: